 - Competitive analysis with direct competitors

-A crucial part of a UX review workshop is discovering the reasons behind customers disengaging in your product.
+A crucial part of a UX review workshop is discovery.
+We explore the “why” and “where” customers disengage from your product.
 Customer engagement is one of the biggest factors that influence churn rates.
 When customers become disengaged, they are more likely to stop using your product or service.

-During review process, the UX agency conducting your review may create a map of the customer’s journey.
+During the review process, the UX agency conducting the review may create a map of the customer’s journey.
 Most users follow a linear path when using a product.
-They follow a clearly defined path, which often involves multiple interactions.
+They follow this clearly defined path, which involves multiple interactions.

 Each interaction gives the customer a chance to pause and evaluate the value of the product.
 If they run into frequent usability issues, they may stop using the product.
 Figuring out the usability issues is where the magic happens!